Windows Console: Full-screen mode

-Details
+Programmatic access

+A program may programmatically interact with its host console via the Windows API, which exposes both high-level functions (such as ReadFile, ReadConsole, WriteFile, and WriteConsole) and low-level functions (e.g. ReadConsoleInput and WriteConsoleOutput).

+Fonts and colors

+A user can configure the console font or color palette; either system-wide or application level.
+An instance of a console application, however, cannot change its font or color palette on the fly.

+Distinction from DOS

+A console application is distinct from an MS-DOS application, even though on Windows (especially on Windows 9x), they may not look different.
+A console application has access to the Windows API and does not run on MS-DOS or compatible systems.
+A DOS application cannot access the Windows API and only runs on a 32-bit version of Windows with the aid of Virtual DOS machine (VDM).

+Design

+Input/output buffering

+An instance of a Windows Console has a screen buffer and an input buffer.
 The input buffer is a queue where events are stored (from keyboard, mouse etc.).
 The output buffer is a rectangular grid where characters are stored, together with their attributes.
 A console window may have several output buffers, only one of which is active (i.e. displayed) for a given moment.
-Apps may programmatically interact with Windows Console through Windows API, which exposes both high-level functions (such as ReadConsole and WriteConsole) and low-level functions (e.g. ReadConsoleInput and WriteConsoleOutput).

-Users can change the color palette or font, either on the system-wide level or app-level.
-Each instance of a console app themselves, however, cannot change its color palette or font on the fly.

-Windows Console apps are distinct from MS-DOS apps, even though on Windows (especially on Windows 9x), they may not look different.
-Windows Console apps have access to entire Windows API and do not run on MS-DOS or compatible operating systems.
-DOS apps, however, cannot access Windows API and may only run on 32-bit versions of Windows with the aid of Virtual DOS machine (VDM).

 Implementations

-Prior to Windows 95, there is no native support for consoles.
-Because Windows 3.1 and earlier are merely a graphical interface for MS-DOS, most text programs that ran on earlier Windows versions were actually MS-DOS programs running in a window.
+In Windows 3.1 and earlier, there is no native support for consoles.
+Because those version are merely a graphical interface for MS-DOS, most text programs that ran on earlier Windows versions were actually MS-DOS programs running in a window.
 To simplify the task of porting applications to Windows, early versions of Visual C++ are supplied with QuickWin, a library that implements basic console functionality inside a regular window.
 A similar library for Borland C++ was called EasyWin.